SGP26/sgp26.github.io/content/submit.md

 clearly defined, and/or are there any significant intellectual property issues associated with sharing the dataset?

- - PRIVACY AND ETHICS.
+ - **Privacy and Ethics**.
 Does the paper carefully address potential issues of anonymity or personally identifying information?
 Does it discuss any ethical issues around acquisition of the data, or potential use/misuse of data outside the intended context?